michaeljclark/glxsync/README.md

 capable of allowing multiple frames in flight at once by returning promises i.e. frame timings messages can be sent when the presentation schedule of a rendered frame is known which can be as soon as when the frame render has completed.
-This is a reasonable strategy for OpenGL but Vulkan renderers will likely need something more sophisticated (`_NET_WM_SYNC_FENCES`).
+This is a reasonable strategy for OpenGL but Vulkan rendering will likely need something more sophisticated (`_NET_WM_SYNC_FENCES`).

 ![xflush-offset](/images/xflush-offset.png)